-Step 1 Choose Choose Device Inventory > Inventory Management.
+Step 1 tep 1 Choose Device Inventory > Inventory Management.
 For Cisco Prime Collaboration Release 11.5 and later Choose e Inventory > Inventory Management Step 2 Select the managed devices from the Current Inventory table.
 Step 3 Click the right arrow on the Current Inventory pane.
 Step 4 Select Add To Group.
-Step 5 In the A Save.
-Add To Group window, select the group you are interested in from the Select Group drop-down list, and click Note You can add or delete devices to a user-defined static group only.
+Step 5 In the Add To Group window, select the group you are interested in from the Select Group drop-down list, and Save .
+Note You can add or delete devices to a user-defined static group only.
 You cannot add devices to a user-defined dynamic group.